-- (3) Without limiting paragraph (1)(b), the following are immediate family members of a person specified in paragraph (1)(a)- - (a) a spouse; - (b) a partner, that is an individual considered by his or her national law as equivalent to a spouse; - (c) children and their spouses or partners, as defined in paragraph (b); - (d) parents; - (e) grandparents and grandchildren; and - (f) siblings. - (4) Without limiting paragraph (1)(c), the following are close associates of a person specified in paragraph (1)(a)- - (a) any person known to maintain a close business relationship with that person or to be in a position to conduct substantial financial transactions on behalf of the person; - (b) any person who is known to have joint beneficial ownership of a legal entity or legal arrangement, or any other close business relations, with that person; and - (c) any person who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit of that person. - (5) For the purposes of deciding whether a person is a close associate of a person referred to in paragraph (1)(a), a service provider need only have regard to information which is in that person's possession or is publicly known.
+- (g) important political party officials. - (5) "International organisation" means an entity- - (a) established by formal political agreement between its member countries that has the status of an international treaty; - (b) whose existence is recognised by law in its member countries; and - (c) not treated as a resident institutional unit of the country in which it is located. - (6) For the purposes of paragraph (1)(c), the following have or exercise prominent functions in relation to an international organisation- - (a) the directors and deputy directors of the international organisation; - (b) the members of the board or governing body of the international organisation; and - (c) other members of the senior management of the international organisation. - (7) The following are immediate family members of a politically exposed person- - (a) a spouse; - (b) a partner; - (c) children and their spouses or partners; - (d) parents; - (e) grandparents and grandchildren; and - (f) siblings. - (8) For the purposes of paragraphs (7)(b) and (c), "partner" means- - (a) a person who lives in a domestic relationship which is similar to the relationship between husband and wife; or - (b) a person in a relationship with another person who is considered by the law of any jurisdiction which applies to the relationship as equivalent to a spouse. - (9) The following are close associates of a politically exposed person- - (a) any person known to maintain a close business relationship with that person or to be in a position to conduct substantial financial transactions on behalf of the person; - (b) any person who is known to have joint beneficial ownership of a legal entity or legal arrangement, or any other close business relations, with that person; and - (c) any person who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the benefit of that person.

+(10) For the purposes of deciding whether a person is a close associate of a politically exposed person, a service provider need only have regard to information which is in that person's possession or is publicly known.

-Meaning of "correspondent banking" and "shell bank"
+Meaning of "correspondent banking relationship" and "shell bank"

-- 6. (1) "Correspondent banking" means the provision of banking services by one bank, (the "correspondent bank") to another bank (the "respondent bank"). - (2) Without limiting subsection (1), banking services includes- - (a) cash management, including establishing interest-bearing accounts in different currencies; - (b) international wire transfers of funds;

-- (c) cheque clearing;

-- (d) payable-through accounts; and

-- (e) foreign exchange services.

-- (3) A "shell bank" is a bank that-

-- (a) is incorporated and licensed in a country in which it has no physical presence involving meaningful decision-making and management; and

-- (b) is not subject to supervision by the Commission, the Eastern Caribbean Central Bank or a foreign regulatory authority, by reason of its membership of, or affiliation to, a group that is subject to effective consolidated supervision.
+6. (1) "Correspondent banking relationship" means a relationship that involves the provision of banking services by one bank, (the "correspondent bank") to another bank (the "respondent bank").

+- (2) Without limiting subsection (1), banking services includes- - (a) cash management, including establishing interest-bearing accounts in different currencies; - (b) international wire transfers of funds; - (c) cheque clearing; - (d) payable-through accounts; and - (e) foreign exchange services. - (3) A "shell bank" is a bank that- - (a) is incorporated and licensed in a country in which it has no physical presence involving meaningful decision-making and management; and - (b) is not an affiliate of a corporate body that- - (i) has a physical presence in a country that involves meaningful decision-making and management, - (ii) is authorised to carry on banking business in that country, and - (iii) is subject to effective consolidated supervision in relation to its banking business, which extends to its affiliates.